 Cocaine Withdrawal Symptoms

-The cocaine withdrawal experience is different for different people.
-However, there are some common symptoms that are typical of the experience.
+The cocaine withdrawal experience is different for every person.
+However, there are some common cocaine abuse symptoms that are typical of the experience.
 Some of these symptoms of cocaine withdrawal are described below.

 Most people who are going through withdrawal from cocaine have a strong desire to use more of it.
 These feelings are known as cravings, and they are common among many people withdrawing from substances.
 Cravings are motivated by the need to reduce the symptoms of withdrawal as well as the wish to re-experience the pleasure of the cocaine high.